-Congratulations and well done – You have made a wonderful decision to have a tailor made wedding ceremony or ceremony to renew your wedding vows to each other.
+Congratulations!
+You have made a wonderful decision to have a tailor made wedding ceremony or ceremony to renew your wedding vows to each other.
 We hope you enjoy the process of creating your unique ceremony with us.

 Can you conduct my wedding ceremony Neil?

 These are your marriage choices in Scotland in 2019